alpotekhin/make_jarvis/README.md

-# Neuroscholar Bot
+# Talking-Neuroscholar Bot

-This repository contains the Neuroscholar bot designed to assist with answering questions about NLP papers.
+This repository contains the Neuroscholar bot designed to assist with answering questions about NLP papers using **voice**.

 ## How to Run